fred41/G940/README.md

 # Flight System G940 uinput based driver (linux)

-A user space driver for Flihgt System G940, based on uinput (linux only)
+A user space driver for Flight System G940, based on uinput (linux only)

 This is a very simple (but fast and solid) replacement for the G940 kernel driver.